Criatura0208/Project-Build-an-ML-Pipeline-Starter/README.md

 - **Ubuntu 24.04** - both Ubuntu installation and WSL (Windows Subsystem for Linux)
 - **macOS** - compatible with recent macOS versions

-Please ensure you are using one of the supported OS versions to avoid compatibility issues.
+Using one of the supported operating systems is recommended to avoid compatibility issues.

 ### Python Requirement